TWiStErRob/PhilHackerBlogSource/content/post/2015-03-24-how-to-keep-your-rxjava-subscribers-from-leaking.markdown

 wordpress_id: 257
 ---

-**Edit:** Shortly after writing this l, I realized that the solution that I present here isn't very good.
+**Edit:** Shortly after writing this, I realized that the solution that I present here isn't very good.
 I'm leaving it here just in case it can serve as a building block for better solutions.

 Sometimes you don't have control over the lifecycle of your `Subscribers`.
 In these cases, to avoid leaking your `Subscriber`, you have to unsubscribe from your `Observable` when you're notified that your `Subscriber` is about to be destroyed.
 It can be really annoying to have to worry about unsubscribing your `Subscriptions `to avoid memory leaks, so in this post, I'll show how, with a few lines of code, you can stop worrying about leaking your `Subscribers`.